terrastruct/byelinear/README.md

 last successfully exported issue to resume right where you left off.
 You can find the ID in the logs.

-You can also contact Linear's support support and request they raise your rate limit temporarily.
+You can also contact Linear's support and request they raise your rate limit temporarily.

 It will loop through Linear issues in reverse so that the most recent issue is created